ubiquitypress/hyku_addons/README.md

 #### The Note fields

-One thing to note is that the `note` field should not be included in the schema.
-This is because it resides outside of the form fields block in its own tab and because of this should be added to a work/form by including the concerns:
+One thing to note is that the `note` field should not be included in the works schema YAML.
+This is because it resides outside of the form fields content in its own tab and because of this should be added to a work/form by including the concerns:

 ```ruby
 # Model class